 Considered miraculous by people of faith, the monastery’s most beloved treasure is a Virgin Mary icon dating back to 1311, brought to the temple by two Georgian monks.

-Another interesting object you can admire is an impressive marble table located in the monastery’s dining room, as well as the frescoes that decorate the building.
+Another interesting object to admire is an impressive marble table in the monastery’s dining room, as well as the frescoes that decorate the building.

 How To Get To Bachkovo Monastery